star star star star star

 Further symptoms to ask in addition to the dysphagia should include any reflux or dyspepsia, hoarse voice, or referred pain (to neck or ear).
 Patients will often have significant weight loss from dysphagia, due to not being able to consume sufficient calories.

-Any dysphagia should be differentiated from odynophagia (pain when swallowing), as a dysphagia may simply be due to a painful swallow, which itself has different causes.
+Any dysphagia should be differentiated from odynophagia (pain when swallowing), as this may simply be due to a painful swallow, which itself has different causes.

 On general examination, assess for any overt motor dysfunction, resting tremor, or dysarthria, that may point towards a more neuromuscular cause for the dysphagia.